nimterop/nimterop/README.md

 `cImport("header.h")` - import all supported definitions from header file

+`cImport("header.h", recurse=true)` - import all supported definitions from header file and #includes

 `cAddSearchDir("XXX")` - add directory XXX to search path in calls to `cSearchPath()`

 `cAddStdDir("XXX")` - add standard "c" [default] or "cpp" include paths to search path